iekhwang/DeepSpeech-Mandarin/Mozilla_DeepSpeech/v0.7.0/README.md

 ---------

-If you have any problems with DeepSpeech v0.7.0, please do not hesitate to contact me with iekhwang@outlook.com
+If you have any problems with DeepSpeech v0.7.0, please do not hesitate to contact me iekhwang@outlook.com .